Ragnhild Hemsing

-Ragnhild Hemsing (born 15 February 1988 in Valdres, Norway) is a Norwegian classical violinist and older sister of the classical violinist Eldbjørg Hemsing.
+Ragnhild Hemsing (born 15 February 1988 in Valdres, Norway) is a Norwegian classical violinist and the older sister of classical violinist, Eldbjørg Hemsing.

 Biography

-Hemsing began to play the violin when she was five years old and was invited to enroll at the Barratt Due Institute of Music in Oslo at nine.
-She studied in Vienna with Boris Kuschnir.
+Ragnhild Hemsing was born on 15 February 1988, in Valdres, Norway.
+She began to play the violin when she was five years old.
+She enrolled at the Barratt Due Institute of Music in Oslo at the age of nine.
+Later, she studied in Vienna with Boris Kuschnir.

-When she was 14, Hemsing made her debut with the Bergen Philharmonic Orchestra, where she performed the Mendelssohn Violin Concerto, and with the Trondheim Symphony Orchestra.
+Hemsing debuted at age 14 with both the Bergen Philharmonic Orchestra and the Trondheim Symphony Orchestra playing Mendelssohn's Violin Concerto.
 The following year she performed with the Oslo Philharmonic Orchestra.
 She has performed with the Danish National Radio Symphony Orchestra, the Ukrainian National Philharmonic Orchestra, and the Kazan State Orchestra in Russia, among others.
-She performed with Norway’s leading orchestras, including the Oslo Philharmonic Orchestra, the Bergen Philharmonic Orchestra, and the Stavanger Symphony Orchestra.
+She has performed with Norway’s leading orchestras, including the aforementioned Oslo Philharmonic Orchestra, the Bergen Philharmonic Orchestra, and the Stavanger Symphony Orchestra.

-Hemsing was awarded the Sparre Olsen-prisen in 2005 for her "exceptionally instrumental endowment that grabs the audience with her vivid, passionate and brilliant performance", according to the jury.
+Hemsing won the Sparre Olsen competition in 2005.

-Hemsing plays on a Francesco Ruggeri violin built in Cremona in 1694 on loan from the Dextra Musica Foundation.
+Hemsing plays on a Francesco Ruggeri violin built in Cremona in 1694, on loan from the Dextra Musica Foundation.

 Appearances

-She appeared at concert halls across Norway, including the Bergen International Festival, the Oslo Chamber Music Festival, Hardingtonar Festival, and Førde International World Music Festival, where she has been combining folk programmes with classical repertoire.
+Hemsing has appeared at concert halls across Norway, including the Bergen International Festival, the Oslo Chamber Music Festival, Hardingtonar Festival, and Førde International World Music Festival, where she has been combining folk programmes with classical repertoire.
 As a recitalist, she has also performed at the Northern Lights in Tromsø and the Stavanger, Trondheim, and Harstad International Chamber Music Festivals, and at the Wigmore Hall, the Verbier Festival, Bellerive Festival in Switzerland and AlpenKlassik in Germany, amongst others.
-In 2011 together with Leif Ove Andsnes and Tine Thing Helseth, she performed at the Cheltenham festival.
+In 2011, she performed at the Cheltenham festival together with Leif Ove Andsnes and Tine Thing Helseth.

 Hemsing has performed at the Nobel Peace Prize Concert.
-With her sister, Eldbjørg Hemsing, she recorded a 60-minute documentary on the life of the famous Norwegian violinist Ole Bull, which received a special EBU award.
+Along with her sister, Eldbjørg Hemsing, she recorded a 60-minute documentary on the life of the famous Norwegian violinist Ole Bull, which received a special EBU award.
 In 2013 she was awarded the Beethoven Ring at the annual Beethoven Festival in Bonn.